How can we win a game that has no end? The simple answer is we can’t.

 In his talk, Simon explores how understanding the rules of the Infinite Game is essential if any leader wants to stay ahead and outlast any competitor…forever.

-Virtual Programming: Renown leadership expert and bestselling business author Simon Sinek helps audience develop an Infinite Game mindset, a leadership prerequisite to adapt to the upheaval caused by the pandemic
+Virtual Programming: Renowned leadership expert and bestselling business author Simon Sinek helps audiences develop an Infinite Game mindset, a leadership prerequisite to adapt to the upheaval caused by the pandemic

 Simon Sinek's podcast brings a Bit of Optimism at a time when we need it most